heathermiller/dist-prog-book/chapter/3/message-passing.md

 Rosette was both a language for concurrent object-oriented programming of actors, as well as a runtime system for managing the usage of and access to resources by those actors.
 Rosette {% cite Tomlinson:1988:ROC:67387.67410 --file message-passing %} is mentioned throughout Agha's _Concurrent Object-Oriented Programming_, {% cite Agha:1990:COP:83880.84528 --file message-passing %} and the code examples given in the paper are written in Rosette.
 Agha is even an author on the Rosette paper, so its clear that Rosette is foundational to the classic actor model.
 It seems to be a language which almost defines what the classic actor model looks like in the context of concurrent object-oriented programming.

 The motivation behind Rosette was to provide strategies for dealing with problems like search, where the programmer needs a means to control how resources are allocated to sub-computations to optimize performance in the face of combinatorial explosion.
-This supports the use of concurrency in solving computationally intensive problems whose structure is not statically defined, but rather depends on some heuristic to return results.
+For example in a search problem, you might first compute an initial set of results that you want to further refine.
+It would be too computationally expensive to exhaustively refine every result, so you want to choose the best ones based on some metric and only proceed with those.
+Rosette supports the use of concurrency in solving computationally intensive problems whose structure is not statically defined, but rather depends on some heuristic to return results.
 Rosette has an architecture which uses actors in two distinct ways.
 They describe two different layers with different responsibilities:

 * _Interface layer_: This implements mechanisms for monitoring and control of resources.
 The system resources and hardware are viewed as actors.
 * _System environment_: This is comprised of actors who actually describe the behavior of concurrent applications and implement resource management policies based on the interface layer.